Truphone: Truphone SIM (Now 1GLOBAL SIM)

-The company has built a mobile network with core network technology distributed across four continents.
-Truphone uses these local points of presence (POPs) to reduce the distance that mobile traffic has to travel.
-This reduces latency, improves data speeds and call quality.
+The company built a mobile network with core network technology distributed across four continents.
+Truphone used these local points of presence (POPs) to reduce the distance that mobile traffic has to travel.
+This reduced latency, improves data speeds and call quality.

-Truphone offers local rates for calls, texts and data through commercial arrangements with mobile network operators in 66 countries around the world.
+Truphone offered local rates for calls, texts and data through commercial arrangements with mobile network operators in 66 countries around the world.

-The company focuses mainly on the business marketplace, and also has a pre-pay SIM that comes with 1 phone number, additional numbers can be purchased for an extra monthly fee (currently $8/month).
-Business plans include 2 phone numbers as standard.
+The company focused mainly on the business marketplace, and also has a pre-pay SIM that came with 1 phone number, additional numbers could be purchased for an extra monthly fee (currently $8 per month).
+Business plans included two phone numbers as standard.